WWCO

 WWCO (1240 kHz "Viva Radio") is a commercial radio station licensed to Waterbury, Connecticut, and owned by David Webster's Trignition Media LLC.
-WWCO is a simulcast of its sister station in New Britain, WRYM (840 AM); the stations' programming is also heard on WCUM (1450 AM) in Bridgeport.
-WWCO, WRYM, and WCUM all air a Spanish contemporary hit radio format, including reggaeton and tropical music.
+WWCO is a simulcast of its sister station in New Britain, WRYM (840 AM); the stations' programming is also heard on WZKZ (1450 AM) in Bridgeport.
+WWCO, WRYM, and WZKZ all air a Spanish contemporary hit radio format, including reggaeton and tropical music.

 WWCO transmits with 1,000 watts non-directional.
 The transmitter is on Thomaston Avenue in Waterbury, near the Naugatuck River.
 Programming is also heard on 200-watt FM translator W292FI on 106.3 MHz in Waterbury.

 History

 Top 40 hits

 WWCO signed on the air in 1946.
 It was originally powered at 250 watts.
 It was a network affiliate of the Mutual Broadcasting System with studios in the Mattatuck Historical Society Building at 119 West Main Street in Waterbury.
 As network programming moved from radio to television in the 1950s, WWCO had a format that was mostly pop music.

 By the 1960s, WWCO was the first station in Waterbury to play rock and roll records and had a Top 40 format.
 On-air personalities during this era included Bob "Records" Crager, Les Davis, Joe Mulhall (later known as Ken Griffin in Hartford and Los Angeles), Bob Rouge and "Wildman Steve" Gallon.
 Davis and WWCO were featured in an article in the April 25, 1955, edition of Life magazine.

 During the 1960s and the 1970s, WWCO was owned by TV entertainer Merv Griffin and operated as "1240 Super Music C-O".
 In 1967, WWCO added an FM station, WWCO-FM 104.1 (now WMRQ-FM).
 On-air personalities during this era included Tom Collins, later known as Joe Cipriano, the voice of the Fox network, CBS and NBC.